Rindbee/godot-docs-l10n/classes/zh_Hant/class_editorsettings.rst

 - Creating a new script from a template;

-- Connecting signals from the Node dock;
+- Connecting signals from the Signals dock;

 - Creating variables prefixed with :ref:`@GDScript.@onready<class_@GDScript_annotation_@onready>`, by dropping nodes from the Scene dock into the script editor while holding :kbd:`Ctrl`.